phuctm97/time-freeze/README.md

 ## Requirements

+#### Python

+Python and some python dependent packages.

+Install dependencies using `pip install -r requirements.txt`

 #### [ExifTool by Phil Harvey](https://www.sno.phy.queensu.ca/~phil/exiftool/index.html)

 ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.